ManiDev28/WAuiClone/README.md

+# WAuiClone
---My attempt to recreate/practise tab layout in terms of Whatsapp version.
+My attempt to recreate/practise tab layout in terms of Whatsapp version.